-A letter from the Secretary of the Interior respecting the ratification of an agreement with the confederated tribes of Flathead, Kootenay, and Upper Pend d'Oreilles Indians, for the sale of a portion of their reservation in Montana Territory.
+A communication of the 6th instant from the Secretary of the Interior, submitting a draft of a bill "to accept and ratify an agreement with the confederated tribes of the Flathead, Kootenay, and Upper Pend d'Oreilles Indians for the sale of a portion of their reservation in Montana Territory required for the Northern Pacific Railroad."

-January 19, 1883.-Read and referred to the Committee on Indian Affairs and ordered to be printed.
+DECEMBER 19, 1883.-Read and referred to the Committee on Indian Affairs and ordered to be printed.